What’s New in 2026

 - Employees of student or faculty associations

-Any executive or administrative employee earning less than these thresholds is non-exempt.
-All non-exempt employees must be paid overtime.
+Any executive or administrative employee earning less than these thresholds isn’t exempt and must be paid overtime.

 New York requires employers to provide unpaid meal breaks for employees, separated into the following categories: